privacyguides/privacyguides.org/docs/frontends.en.md

 !!!
 Warning

-    When using LibreTube, your IP address will be visible to the [Piped](https://github.com/TeamPiped/Piped/wiki/Instances) and/or [SponsorBlock](https://sponsor.ajay.app/) depending on your configuration.
+    When using LibreTube, your IP address will be visible to the [Piped](https://github.com/TeamPiped/Piped/wiki/Instances) instance you choose and/or [SponsorBlock](https://sponsor.ajay.app/) depending on your configuration.
 Consider using a [VPN](vpn.md) or [Tor](https://www.torproject.org) if your [threat model](basics/threat-modeling.md) requires hiding your IP address.

 By default, LibreTube blocks all YouTube advertisements.
-In addition, Libretube uses [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored video segments.
+Additionally, Libretube uses [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored video segments.
 You are able to fully configure the types of segments that SponsorBlock will skip, or disable it completely.
 There is also a button on the video player itself to disable it for a specific video if desired.

 ### NewPipe (Android)